Section 92 of the Constitution Act, 1867: Text of section 92

 Section 92 is found in Part VI of the Constitution Act, 1867, dealing with the distribution of legislative powers between the federal and provincial governments.
+It has been amended once since 1867.

 Amendments

 Section 92 has been amended once since the Act was enacted in 1867.
 Section 92(1) originally gave the provincial legislatures the power to enact laws to amend the constitutions of the provinces, other than the office of the Lieutenant Governor.
 Section 92(1) was repealed as part of the Patriation of the Constitution.
 The provincial power to amend the provincial constitution is now found in section 45 of the Constitution Act, 1982.
-The exception with regard to the office of the Lieutenant Governor is now found in s.
-41 of the Constitution Act, 1982.
+The exception with regard to the office of the Lieutenant Governor is now found in section 41 of the Constitution Act, 1982.

 Background and interpretation

 The interplay between the list of provincial powers in section 92, and the corresponding list of federal powers in section 91, has been one of the most heavily litigated issues since Confederation in 1867.
 The relationship between the federal and provincial powers is generally referred to as the "division of powers", meaning federalism issues, not separation of powers.

 Both the provincial powers and the federal powers are stated to be exclusive, not concurrent.
 A subject matter which falls within provincial legislative jurisdiction therefore does not come within federal jurisdiction, and vice versa.
 Canadian constitutional analysis uses the term ultra vires as shorthand for a matter that is outside the jurisdiction of a government, and intra vires for a matter that is within the jurisdiction of a government.
 Related constitutional doctrines such as paramountcy and inter-jurisdictional immunity are also used to assess the constitutionality of a law under the division of powers.

 Although some of the Fathers of Confederation, such as John A. Macdonald, favoured a strong central government, other Fathers of Confederation, such as Oliver Mowat, were more inclined to broader provincial powers.
 Quebec has traditionally favoured stronger provincial powers.
 In the late 19th century and early 20th century, the Judicial Committee of the Privy Council, the highest appellate body of the British Empire, issued a series of decisions which expanded provincial powers at the expense of federal powers.